 Not so fast.
 Much to Molly’s horror during a bathroom conversation, all their classmates did get into the likes of Yale, Harvard and Georgetown, despite their blatant unruliness and rowdy behavior.
-What, then, she asks, was the point of all that excessive studying she and Amy prioritized for the past four years?
+What, she asks, was the point of all that excessive studying she and Amy prioritized for the past four years?
 To rectify these decisions, the two decide to have one true night of adventure, hoping to attend an end of the year party at the house of Molly’s less than bright, but attractive enough, VP classmate Nick (Mason Gooding).
 Molly can take a moment to strip down her haughty, studious image and Amy, who came out two years ago, can finally muster the courage to hang out with her girl crush Ryan (Victoria Ruesga).
 Based on this description and the trailers, you’d think this movie is gender-flipped Superbad, and you wouldn’t be wrong.
 The fact that Feldstein is Jonah Hill’s sister make these parallels a bit more ironic.
-But it’s a lot more nuanced than that.
+But it’s more nuanced than that.

 Like most coming of age adventures, nothing goes right the first time.
 There’s a Harold and Kumar-level amount of obstacles confronting Amy and Molly before they even reach Nick’s party.
 From these oddball moments emerge a variety of characters, both young and old, who gradually reveal themselves to be more than your standard coming of age archetype.
 A rich and obliviously needy classmate named Jared (Skyler Gisondo) goes from hosting a failed graduation yacht party to opening up about his insecurities.
-A run-in with the school principal (played by Jason Sudeikis) makes for one hell of an uncomfortable phone gag.
-And Billie Lourd kills it as the slightly loopy and drug-crazed Gigi, who talks like River Tam on acid while randomly, and humorously, popping in and out of key locations with no explanation as to how she got there.
+A run-in with the school principal (played by Jason Sudeikis) makes for an uncomfortable phone gag.
+And Billie Lourd kills it as the slightly loopy and drug-crazed Gigi, who talks like River Tam on acid while popping in and out of key locations with no explanation as to how she got there.
 Wonderful band of oddballs, this cast is.

-Equally pleasing is the comedy, which manages to provide a more subdued take on your standard Apatow/McKay raunchiness.
+Equally pleasing is the comedy, which provides a more subdued take on your standard Apatow/McKay raunchiness.
 Some jokes provoke amusement from sheer embarrassment, such as Molly teasing a sexual relationship to Amy’s parents, played by Will Forte and Lisa Kudrow.
 Others are more spur of the moment gags, like a pizza car “robbery” that soon devolves into a rebuke of poor decision making.
 And sometimes the writers just throw caution to the wind and bask in a joke’s pure surrealism, leading to the weirdest portrayal of characters tripping out since the Jump Street movies.
 All I can say is, you’ll never look at a doll the same way again.